 3.)
 Helps Combat Anxiety:

-Earlier this year, in 2017, a team of researchers at Georgetown University led by Dr. Elizabeth Hoge released their findings from an eight-week study in which the affects of mindfulness were measured in participants with generalized anxiety disorders.
+In 2017, a team of researchers at Georgetown University led by Dr. Elizabeth Hoge released their findings from an eight-week study in which the effects of mindfulness were measured in participants with generalized anxiety disorders.
 In total, 89 patients were separated into two groups, one taking a mindfulness-based stress reduction course and a control group taking a stress management education course, and had their blood tested for an anxiety-related stress hormone called ACTH.
-Based upon the research, the team discovered that the meditation group not only experienced greater reductions in ACHT levels but also significantly lower levels of anxiety.
+Based on the research, the team discovered that the meditation group not only experienced greater reductions in ACHT levels but also significantly lower levels of anxiety.